-- Remuneration should align to the Firm's business drivers, corporate vision and strategic priorities of the wider firm. - Remuneration should adhere to wider people management practices, and only reward results which support a positive employment culture and customer values. - Remuneration plans communication should be made simple, clear and transparent for employees and shareholders.
+- Remuneration should align to the Firm's business drivers, corporate vision and strategic priorities of the wider Firm . - Remuneration should adhere to wider people management practices, and only reward results which support a positive employment culture and customer values. - Remuneration plans communication should be made simple, clear and transparent for employees and shareholders.

-At Amber River NI, total reward typically comprised a salary and benefits including pension scheme, Death In Service Benefits, Private Medical Cover together with a number of bonus or profit-sharing arrangements.
+At ARTB, total reward typically comprised a salary and benefits including pension scheme, life assurance, private medical cover, and income protection insurance.
 Salaries are set in the context of affordability, external market considerations as well as internal relativities and equal pay factors.